rajatmaurya322/Creyon/README.md

 # CreyonEngine
 CreyonEngine is an open-source Game Engine being developed in C++ and its primary focus is on facilitating development of 3D games, in particular RPG or Open World games.
 It is developed by an individual developer as a long-term fun project.
 The engine is supposed to be made cross-platform.
-(Depends on the Developer :smile: )

 ## Features
 Currently the Engine is under development(see dev branch) and so there are no working features implemented completely.